Fayetteville Kitchen RemodelingFayetteville, North Carolina

 Mill-town roots, established subdivisions, and newer growth create varied crawlspace, slab, and drainage conditions.

-What that means for a kitchen remodel
+What Number Two-era construction means for kitchen layouts

 See official local sources and verification notes.